julietteBruce/julietteBruce.github.io/index.md

 <div class="columns" markdown="1">

 <div class="intro" markdown="1">
-I am a postdoctoral research associate in the Department of Mathematics at Brown University.
+I am an assistant professor in the Department of Mathematics at Dartmouth College.
 My research interests lie in algebraic geometry, commutative algebra, and arithmetic geometry.
 In particular, I am interested in using homological and combinatorial methods to study the geometry of zero loci of systems of polynomials (i.e. algebraic varieties).
 I am also interested in studying the arithmetic properties of varieties over finite fields.
 I am passionate about promoting inclusion, diversity, and justice in mathematics.

-In 2020, I  recieved my Ph.D. in mathematics from the University of Wisconsin, Madison, where my advisor was [Daniel Erman](https://people.math.wisc.edu/~derman/).
-For the 2020-2021 academic year I was also a postdoctoral fellow at MSRI.
-During 2020-2022 I was an NSF Postdoctoral Resarch Fellow in the Department of Mathematics at the University of California, Berkeley.
+In 2020, I received my Ph.D. in mathematics from the University of Wisconsin, Madison, where my advisor was [Daniel Erman](https://people.math.wisc.edu/~derman/).
+Previously I was a postdoctoral fellow at MSRI (2020-2021), an NSF Postdoctoral Research Fellow in the Department of Mathematics at the University of California, Berkeley (2020-2022), and a postdoctoral research associate in the Department of Mathematics at Brown University (2022-2024).
+I was the president of [Spectra: The Associate for LGBTQ+ Mathematicians](http://lgbtmath.org/Board.html) in 2022.

 </div>